ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 }
 ```

 In this recursive async function, we create a random food item index position and add the food item to the game grid.
-This function is recursive to prevent the food item being added on the snake.
+This function is recursive to prevent the food item from being added in a position occupied by the snake.
 If the random index is on the snake, the `createFood` function is called again to get another random index position.
-Our `wait` utility function prevents the recursive function being called too often by pausing the function for 100 ms before each recursive function call.
+Our `wait` utility function prevents the recursive function from being called too often by pausing the function for 100 ms before each recursive function call.

 Let's modify our `startGame` function so that the food items are cleared at the start of the game, the score is reset and a food item is created.
 Add the following lines to the `startGame` function, above the `interval = setInterval(gameLoop, intervalTime);` line: